astoilkov/use-storage-state/readme.md

 Default: `true`

-If `localStorage` or `sessionStorage` throw an error when accessed (possible when the browser is configured to not store any site data on device), the library uses a memory storage fallback so at least it allows for the hook to be functional.
+If `localStorage` or `sessionStorage` throw an error when accessed (possible when the browser is configured to not store any site data on device), the library uses a memory storage fallback to at least allow for the hook to be functional.
 You can disable this behavior by setting this option to `false`.

 #### `options.sync`